About Skill India and Industry Partnership

 - Provision land usage for specific programs like Driver Training Centres, Construction-related trades, etc. with high employment potential.

-- Operate through an NSDC Training Partner.
+- Operationalize through an NSDC affiliated Training Partner.

 - Participate in various activities of one or more relevant Sector Skill Councils in line with your business operations.

 - Work directly with Sector Skill Councils to contribute to development of industry standards for skill development under the NSQF.

 - Provide list of persons (including retirees) to be (master) trainers and assessors where feasible.